 Buttermere is an iconic lake, popular but not overly so.
-On the many times I have walked round Buttermere (either as sole walk tor to climb Haystacks) there has always been other walkers but they somehow do not detract from the peace and tranquillity of the valley.
-Buttermere is a beautiful lake and along with Ullswater create my two favourite valleys in the Lake District.
-This is particularly so during the autumn months when the colours are exceptional.
-The blue of the deep, clear lake contrasts superbly with the green grass and grey mountains at any time of the year.
+On the many times I have walked round Buttermere (either as sole walk or to climb Haystacks) there has always been other walkers but never in great numbers.
+Nothing to detract from the peace and tranquillity of the valley.
+The valley that the lake sits in is a beautiful and (along with Ullswater) battles to be my favourite Lakeland valley.
+It is particularly eye catching during the autumn months when the colours are exceptional.
+However the blue of the deep, clear lake contrasts superbly with the green grass and grey mountains at any time of the year.

-However in Autumn the bracken turns a rich orange colour and the effect is spectacular (just look at the photos and imagine what a decent photographer would do).
+However in Autumn the bracken turns a rich orange colour and the effect is spectacular.
 The walking itself is very easy with the path on the far side of the lake perfect for wheelchairs and pushchairs.
-Both sides wind in and out of attractive woodland whilst on the road side of the lake there is only a few hundred yards of road, the rest is easily avoided. .
+The walk throughout winds in and out of attractive woodland.
+On the road side of the lake there are a few hundred metres of road walking, the rest is easily avoided.

 Discover this short walk round Buttermere on a sunny, autumn day and experience the Lake District at its best.
 The colours are extraordinary.

-There is no avoiding the short roadside section from Gatesgarth Farm but on meeting the lake a path heads off it.
+There is no avoiding the short roadside section from Gatesgarth Farm but on meeting the lake a path heads away from the road towards the lake.

 How easy is the “easy to follow” route?
 I regularly get frustrated with struggling to navigate my way around lake walks that are general across farm land, I end up turning back on myself because I worried I trespassing or ill get completely lost.